-In 2020, tuition for full-time students at Mount Wachusett Community College was $600 a year for in-state students and $5,520 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Mount Wachusett Community College was $600 a year for in-state students and $5,520 a year for out-of-state students.

-Mount Wachusett Community College is a public, state institution, so it offers a reduced tuition rate of $600 for in-state students who attend full-time.
+Mount Wachusett Community College is a public, state institution, which means it offers a reduced tuition rate of $600 for in-state students who attend full-time.
 For students who are not considered Massachusetts-residents, out-of-state tuition is $5,520 a year.